suessflorian/tools/README.md

 Feel free to join the journey and watch it grow!

 ## v0.3.1
 Lots of minor tweaks have come out to this release.
 My appearance preferences are beginning to finally mature.
 I've tweaked how I search content and files via [fzf-vim](https://github.com/junegunn/fzf.vim) heavily utulising `ripgrep` specific commands under the hood.
-I've decided to completely abondon the intiative of making `flow lsp` work well with `ale`.
+I've decided to completely abandon the intiative of making `flow lsp` work well with `ale`.
 Italics for comments.
 Ripped out all vim focused `git`  clients in favour of `tig` and made `vim-move` simply **work** by appending my own version of the plugin to the end of my `init.vim` file.

 ## v0.2.0
 As I started playing around with more and more CLI based tools to subsitute productivity tasks that I used to do on a full blown IDE.
 I noticed that the performance on iTerm2 and Terminal simply wasn't good enough.
 More frequently than not, lag spikes occured on upward and downward scrolling, `vim-fugitive` more often than got bulked down on large commits... these lag spikes made me explore [Alacittry](https://github.com/jwilm/alacritty).
 It is insanely fast.